ReggieVW/cvat-docs/manual/annotate_person_key_points.md

 # Manual annotation with person key points
 <b>Note: This can only be executed after task [automatic annotation person key points](#automatic-annotation-with-person-key-points) is executed.</b>

 You can drag a point and change the position of individual points.
-Move the point to the desired position.
+Move the points to the desired position.

 ## Shape grouping
 Pre-annotated points are automatically grouped — all points with the same colour are linked to a certain person.